ghostdevv/dashargs/readme.md

 dash.config({

     unique: true,
+    parseFlags: true,
+    parseArgs: true

 });
 ```
 `unique`: If true then if a arg is given twice e.g. `-x a -x b` only the first will be parsed, the others will be ignored<br>
+`parseFlags`: If false then flags will not be parsed by dashargs<br>
+`parseArgs`: If false then args will not be parsed by dashargs<br>

 ### Methods